airookie17/BDIATextToVideo/README.md

 - `diffusers/`: Custom diffusers library.
 - `videos/`: Folder where generated videos are saved.
+- `generate_videos_adiff.py`: Script to generate videos using `AnimateDiffPipeline` with specified parameters.
-- `generate_videos.py`: Script to generate videos using specified parameters.
+- `generate_videos_sd.py`: Script to generate videos using the `TextToVideoSDPipeline` with specified parameters.
-- `sample.py`: Script to install dependencies and run `generate_videos.py` with default parameters.
+- `sample_adiff.py`: Script to install dependencies and run `generate_videos_adiff.py` with default parameters.
+- `sample_sd.py`: Script to generate videos using `generate_videos_sd.py` with default parameters.

 ## Setup